TwicPics/components/src/_documentation/common/_zoomFeature.md

 ### Image magnifier

-The `<TwicImg>` component allows to display a __lazy loaded__ zoomed version of your image on __mouse over__.
+The `<TwicImg>` component lets you display a **lazy loaded**, zoomed version of your image on **mouseover**.

-To activate the zoom feature, simply set the `zoom` property to a number strictly greater than 1.
+To activate the zoom feature, set the `zoom` property to a number strictly greater than 1.
 This number represents the magnification factor of your image.

 For example:

 ```html
   <TwicImg src="image1.jpg" zoom="2" />